 2. Deploy it with Intune Endpoint Security

-You can choose on which functions, application guard has to be enabled.
+You can choose which functions, Application Guard needs to be enabled on.
 There are 3 options to choose from:

 “Enable for Edge” –> To make sure unapproved websites are opened in a Hyper-v virtualized browsing container